sykesjs/python-vscode/README.md

-# Visual Studio Code Python Scripting environment
+# Visual Studio Code Python Environment

 This repository includes tools for doing containerized development for Python 3.